ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

 some UTXO `u`, there are three disjoint possibilities:

 1. `u` is already contained in an in-memory block storage;
-2. `u` is already contained in the sled UTXO set;
+2. `u` is already contained in the rocksdb UTXO set;
 3. `u` is not yet known to the state service.

 In case 3, we need to queue `u` and scan all *future* blocks to see whether they contain `u`.
 However, if we have a mechanism to queue `u`, we can perform check 2 asynchronously, because restricting to synchronous writes means that any async read will return the current or later state.
-If `u` was in the sled UTXO set when the request was processed, the only way that an async read would not return `u` is if the UTXO were spent, in which case the service is not required to return a response.
+If `u` was in the rocksdb UTXO set when the request was processed, the only way that an async read would not return `u` is if the UTXO were spent, in which case the service is not required to return a response.